zetachang/react.rb/README.md

 ### React::Component

-Hey, we are using Ruby, simply include `React::Component` to save your typing and have some handy method defined.
+Hey, we are using Ruby, simply include `React::Component` to save your typing and have some handy methods defined.

 ```ruby
 class HelloMessage